GNS3/gns3-registry/README.rst

     python check.py
     python3 check_urls.py

-if `imagemagick` is installed, it will be used to check the symbol properties.
+If `imagemagick` is installed, it will be used to check the symbol properties.
 Otherwise an (experimental) internal function will do that.

 Create a new appliance